nielsenjared/mern/README.md

-# How to Create a Boilerplate MERN app
+# How to Scaffold a Boilerplate MERN Application and Deploy to Heroku

 ## Initialize Your Project with npm
 ```